EkaanshArora/Agora-Electron-Quickstart/README.md

 * Download and extract the zip file from the master branch.
 * Run `npm install` the app dependencies in the unzipped directory.
 This would fetch a prebuilt release of agora electron sdk.
-* Navigate to `./src/render.js` and edit line 1 to enter your App ID that we generated.
+* Navigate to `./renderer.js` and edit line 10 to enter your App ID that we generated.
-* Open a terminal and execute `npm run start`.
+* Open a terminal and execute `npm start`.

-The app uses `channel-x` as the channel name.
+The app uses `test` as the channel name.